robinweser/react-look/README.md

 export default Look(Header, styles)
 ```
 ## React Native
-Look also support React Native and lets you use stateful conditions or pseudo classes such as `:first-child`.<br>
+Look also supports React Native to use stateful conditions or pseudo classes such as `:first-child`.<br>
 **Already got a lot of styles?** Just add them to the wrapper and reference the 'selector' as a look.
 ```javascript
 class Test extends React.Component {